Safety and Security

 Sources of Information Concerning Safety and Security The University of Michigan Police Web site contains information about recent crimes and other security and safety related incidents that have occurred in the University community, as well as contact information.

 As appropriate, the administration will disseminate information concerning safety and security on the Law School campus to all students via e-mail, MLaw Live, or posted notices.
-In an emergency, or if you witness a theft or other crime on campus, please contact DPS immediately by dialing 911 or 734.763.1131.
+In an emergency, or if you witness a theft or other crime on campus, please contact DPS immediately by dialing 911.
 After you contact DPS about any such incident, or if you learn about any incident that has already occurred and which may pose an ongoing safety or security threat to members of the Law School community, please report it to Dean Baum.
 Annual UM Security ReportThe University of Michigan Annual Security Report and Annual Fire Safety Report is an excellent resource for issues of campus safety, including emergency services, safety tips, University policies and state laws, and additional support services.
 This publication includes the Annual Fire Safety Report regarding fire safety in on-campus housing, confidential crime reporting, missing student notification protocol, and a summary of the Statement of Student Rights and Responsibilities.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the